Skip to main content

 Expanded MCP Server

-Added list_gpus, list_gpu_counts, credentials_get, bucket_upload, bucket_download, and build tools.
+Added list_gpus, list_gpu_counts, credentials_get, bucket_upload, and bucket_download tools.

 Smarter Region Rotation